If you have any questions relating to assessments which are not

 or as part of a report or project.
 Surveys can involve

 environmental fieldwork or be part of a societal or psychology

 research work.
 Surveys require the gathering of a range of data,

 either quantitative or qualitative.

 Module leaders are responsible for providing you with details of

-If you haven’t received details of your referred coursework
+If you have not received details of your coursework within 14

-within 14 days of the publication of your results, you must contact
+days of the publication of your results, you must contact your

 Administration Team (SAT) immediately.